metral/pulumihome/On-Call.md

 Oncall is handed off on Tuesday mornings to coincide with our production releases.
 One week's secondary will be the next week's primary, so that they start their primary shift with context on the state of the service.

+New engineers will *shadow* oncall for a week before entering the rotation as primary or secondary.

 Please plan in advance during sprint planning, as if you have on-call duty during your sprint, you will want to budget some time for performing "SRE duties" and proactive improvements to our tools and processes.

 # Responsibilities

-_These are still very much in flux and incomplete; please take the time to review and edit after you have served an oncall rotation._
+_These are still very much in flux and incomplete.
+Please take the time to review and edit during your own shift._

 ## Primary